Gary M. Heidnik: Adulthood

 Heidnik used a matrimonial service to meet his future wife, Betty Disto, with whom he corresponded by mail for two years before proposing to her.
 Disto arrived from the Philippines in September 1985 and married Heidnik in Maryland the following month, on October 3.
-The marriage rapidly deteriorated after she caught him abed with a trio of other women.
-Throughout the course of their brief marriage, Heidnik forced his wife to be an onlooker while he performed intercourse with other women.
+However, the marriage rapidly deteriorated after Disto caught Heidnik in bed with a trio of other women.
+Throughout the course of their brief marriage, Heidnik forced Disto to be an onlooker while he had sex with other women.
 Disto also accused Heidnik of repeatedly raping and assaulting her.
 With the help of the Filipino community in Philadelphia, she was able to leave Heidnik in January 1986.
 Unknown to Heidnik until his ex-wife requested child support payments in 1987, he had impregnated Disto during their short marriage.
-On September 15, 1986, she gave birth to a son, whom she named Jesse John Disto.

 Heidnik also had a child with Gail Lincow, a son named Gary Jr. The child was placed in foster care soon after his birth.
-Heidnik had a third child with another woman, Anjeanette Davidson, who was illiterate and mentally disabled.
+Heidnik had a third child with another woman, Anjeanette Davidson, who was illiterate and developmentally disabled.
 Their daughter, Maxine Davidson, was born on March 16, 1978, and immediately placed in foster care.
-Shortly after Maxine's birth, Heidnik was arrested for the kidnapping and rape of Anjeanette's sister, Alberta, who had been living in an institution for the mentally disabled in Penn Township.
+Shortly after Maxine's birth, Heidnik was arrested for the kidnapping and rape of Anjeanette's sister, Alberta, who had been living in an institution for the developmentally disabled in Penn Township.